jjvanzon/Circular-Language-Spec/spec/commands/creation-behavior-of-commands.md

 There is also the *inactive* form of a command call inside a parent command.

-Special creation behavior does *not* count for inactive command objects inside a parent command, that have a class redirection to a command definition.
-This looks like the inactive form of a command call, but this kind of object does not have special creation behavior like that.
+Special creation behavior might *not* count for inactive command objects inside a parent command, that have a class redirection to a command definition.
+This looks like the inactive form of a command call, but this kind of object might not have special creation behavior like that.
 It is an uncommon situation.
 But an inactive command inside a parent command with a class reference to a definition *can* be referenced, unlike its active form.
 Therefore, it can also be *class* referenced by a call.
 In that case its privates and publics had better be there more permanently, or the *call* to it can not instantiate private contents at all.

-Creating its private contents, does not create a recursive creation or anything: the inactive call’s own private calls do not create *their* private contents, so there is no recursion there.
+Creating its private contents, might not create a recursive creation or anything: the inactive call’s own private calls do not create *their* private contents, so there is no recursion there.

 #### Diagram